Osterie/IDATA-2304-Project/protocol.md

 This document describes the protocol used for communication between the different nodes of the distributed application.

-## Terminology
+## **Terminology**

+* **Greenhouse** - The simulated environment representing the project context, including sensors and actuators.
-* Sensor - a device which senses the environment and describes it with a value (an integer value in the context of this project).
+* **Sensor** - A device which senses the environment and describes it with a value (an integer value in the context of this project).
 Examples: temperature sensor, humidity sensor.
-* Actuator - a device which can influence the environment.
+* **Actuator** - A device which can influence the environment.
 Examples: a fan, a window opener/closer, door opener/closer, heater.
-* Sensor and actuator node - a computer which has direct access to a set of sensors, a set of actuators and is connected to the Internet.
+* **Sensor and actuator node** - A computer which has direct access to a set of sensors, a set of actuators, and is connected to the Internet.
-* Control-panel node - a device connected to the Internet which visualizes status of sensor and actuator nodes and sends control commands to them.
+* **Control-panel node** - A device connected to the Internet which visualizes the status of sensor and actuator nodes and sends control commands to them.
-* Graphical User Interface (GUI) - A graphical interface where users of the system can interact with it.
+* **Graphical User Interface (GUI)** - A graphical interface where users of the system can interact with it.
+* **Intermediary for managing commands** - A software layer responsible for handling and routing commands between nodes.
+* **AES encryption (symmetric)** - A symmetric encryption method where the same key is used for both encryption and decryption.
+* **RSA encryption (asymmetric)** - An encryption method where a public key is used for encryption and a private key for decryption.
+* **TCP** - Transmission Control Protocol, a communication standard enabling reliable data transfer over a network.

 ## The underlying transport protocol